Bad Day (Fuel song)

-"Bad Day" is a song by American rock band Fuel, originally released from their second album, Something Like Human (2000), as the third single in May 2001.
-It was the final single released from Something Like Human and peaked at number 64 on the US Billboard Hot 100 chart that year.
-Immediately following the September 11 attacks, Clear Channel deemed the song inappropriate for radio airplay because of its lyrical content.
+"Bad Day" is a song by American rock band Fuel from their second album Something Like Human (2000).
+It was released as the album's third single in May 2001 and peaked at number 64 on the US Billboard Hot 100 chart that August.
+Immediately following the September 11 attacks, Clear Channel deemed the song inappropriate for radio airplay due to its subject matter.

 Background and composition

-Written by guitarist Carl Bell, "Bad Day" was written before the band was signed to a major label.
+Written by Fuel guitarist Carl Bell, "Bad Day" was written before the band was signed to a major label.
 The band tried to record a version for their major label debut, but according to lead singer Brett Scallions, "We tried recording 'Bad Day' back when we did the Sunburn album [in 1998] and just didn’t get it right.
 It was a song that was with us way before we signed on with Sony and Epic."
 According to the song's sheet music, the track is written in the key of A major, possessing a medium rock tempo that proceeds at common time.

+Release

+"Bad Day" first appeared as the fifth track on Something Like Human, which was released in the United States on September 19, 2000.
+The song was released as the album's third single on May 29, 2001, when Epic Records serviced the track to US mainstream rock, active rock, and alternative radio.
+The following week, on June 5, it was sent to contemporary hit radio.
+Epic Records issued the single commercially in Australia, where a maxi-CD was released on September 10, 2001.
+This CD contains a rehearsal demo of album track "Down", a rehearsal demo of "Hemorrhage (In My Hands)", and an acoustic version of "Bad Day".

+Commercial performance

+In the United States, "Bad Day" made its first chart appearance on June 16, 2001, when it debuted at number 34 on the Billboard Modern Rock Tracks chart and number 38 on the Mainstream Rock Tracks chart.
+On the former chart, the song peaked at number 12 on August 18, 2001, while on the latter, it reached number 14 the following week.
+The single remained on both listings for 18 weeks.
+"Bad Day" crossed over to adult pop radio, debuting on the Billboard Adult Top 40 in late June 2001 and climbing to its peak of number 21 on September 15, 2001, spending 26 weeks on the ranking; it was the chart's 40th-most-successful hit of 2001.
+It also charted on the Billboard Mainstream Top 40 ranking, spending 13 weeks on the chart and peaking at number 28 on September 22.
+On the Billboard Hot 100, "Bad Day" debuted at number 73 on July 28, 2001, reaching its peak of number 64 three weeks later to give Fuel their third top-75 hit.
+It spent 20 weeks on the Hot 100, making it the band's second-longest-charting single, after "Hemorrhage (In My Hands)".